-Each month Lalgadh Leprosy Services Centre (LLSC) is diagnosing nearly 100 new cases of leprosy, with many needing our continued help.
-Leprosy may have moved off major grant-maker’s agendas, but literally thousands of people affected by leprosy are still coming to our door for help every year, and NLT still feels called to help them.
+Each month Lalgadh Leprosy Services Centre (LLSC) diagnoses about 100 new cases of leprosy, with many needing our continued help.
+Leprosy may have moved off major grant-maker’s agendas, but literally thousands of people affected by leprosy are still coming to our door for help every year from Nepal and India, and NLT does its best to help all of them.

 We are especially concerned with our preventative work.
-Many people with leprosy have been shut away by their families and kept out of public view.
-They are often deeply ashamed, believing it is their own failures (or those of past relatives) that have caused their condition.
+People with leprosy have been shut away by their families and kept out of public view, or put out of their communities and ostracized.
+They are often deeply ashamed, believing it is their fault that they have leprosy.
 If they are not found, diagnosed and treated, then the disease will continue to damage them and may be passed on to other family members.
-Most ulcers can be treated fairly cheaply and easily; but if not managed quickly they can lead to the amputation of fingers, toes or limbs, and thus a longer period of rehabilitation, loss of potential earnings and greater stigmatisation.
+Most ulcers can be treated fairly cheaply and easily; but if not managed quickly they can lead to the amputation of fingers, toes or limbs, and longer periods of rehabilitation, loss of earnings and greater stigmatisation.

-Do please consider supporting this work, which has helped more than 32,000 individual people with leprosy since 1993, amongst hundreds of thousands of other people who have come for help due to poverty, illness, stigmatization, and other disabilities, over those years.
+Do please consider supporting this work, which has helped many thousands of people with leprosy since 1993, amongst hundreds of thousands of other people who have come for help due to poverty, illness, stigmatization, and other disabilities, over those years.